backdrop-ops/contrib/README.md

 A project is considered Abandoned when there is no maintainer listed in the `README.md` file.

-The ony people who can make changes to an abandoned project are the `Backdrop Security Team` and the `Backdrop Bug Squad`.
+The only people who can make changes to an abandoned project are the `Backdrop Security Team` and the `Backdrop Bug Squad`.

-An abandoned project will not have any new releases other than a secutity release issued by the `Backdrop Security Team` or a bug-fix release issued by the `Backdrop Bug Squad`.
+An abandoned project will not have any new releases other than a security release issued by the `Backdrop Security Team` or a bug-fix release issued by the `Backdrop Bug Squad`.
 A project must have a current maintainer listed in the `README.md` file to have a new release containing new features, or any